mrocklin/blog/_posts/work/2013-04-05-SymPy-Theano-part-3.md

 - \left(- C A^{-1} B + D\right)^{-1} C A^{-1} & \left(- C A^{-1} B + D\right)^{-1}
 \end{bmatrix} $$

-High performance dense linear algebra libraries hard-code all of these tricks.
+High performance dense linear algebra libraries hard-code all of these tricks into each individual routine.
 The call to the general matrix multiply routine `DGEMM` performs blocked matrix multiply within the call.
 The call to the general matrix solve routine `DGESV` can perform blocked matrix solve.
 Unfortunately these routines are unable to coordinate blocked computation *between* calls.

 Fortunately, SymPy and Theano can.

-SymPy can define and reduce the blocked matrix expressions using tricks like what are shown above.
+SymPy can define and reduce the blocked matrix expressions using relations like what are shown above.
 {% highlight python %}
 from sympy import blockcut, block_collapse blocksizes = {